ASharpPen/Valheim.CustomRaids/README.md

 - Crypt
 - SunkenCrypt

+## Global Keys

+- defeated_eikthyr
+- defeated_gdking
+- defeated_bonemass
+- defeated_dragon
+- defeated_goblinking
+- KilledTroll
+- killed_surtling

+Additional keys can be created manually through console commands, or by a mod like [Enhanced Progress Tracker](https://valheim.thunderstore.io/package/ASharpPen/Enhanced_Progress_Tracker/).

+## Noise
+Noise is set on each player based on certain activities they perform.
+It is set directly, and does not accumulate, meaning a player chopping trees will have the same noise of 100 for each chop and not increasingly higher.

+Certain creatures will treat the noise as a "sound range".
+This means if the noise is greater than their "hearing" setting, and "noise" is within range of the creature (100 noise is 100 meters), they will react.

+Noise constantly decays if no action is performed.
+Known causes of noise:
+- Dodge: 5
+- Punching: 5
+- Walking: 15
+- Running: 30
+- Jumping: 30
+- Chopping / Pickaxing: 40
+- Remove building piece: 50
+- Chopping trees: 100
+- Breaking rocks: 100

+Apart from that, every attack will have a hit-noise and swing noise.
+By default this is 30 and 10, but this could be different for each attack type.

 # Changelog
+- v1.4.0:
+	- Support for Creature Level and Loot Control.
+	- Support for most Spawn That modifiers.
+	- Ported over Spawn That spawning conditions.
+	- Stopped raids from starting a new raid, if another event is already active.
+	- Fixed bug causing a lot of raids to not run when not using IndividualRaids.
 - v1.3.7:
 	- RemoveAllExistingRaids no longer removes non-random events.
 This should fix boss events being cleared as well.
 - v1.3.6: